Francisco Palau

 Working from his tradition of Carmelite spirituality, Palau tried to promote the need of basing the spiritual life on recognizing and returning God's love, as opposed to the rationalist doctrines of the theology of his day.
-He was beatified by the Catholic Church in 1988.
-One of his spiritual followers was his great-niece, Teresa of Jesus Jornet, who founded a religious congregation of Carmelite Sisters dedicated to caring for the poor aged.
+He was beatified in 1988.
+One of his spiritual followers was his great-niece, Teresa of Jesus Jornet, who founded a religious congregation of Carmelite sisters dedicated to caring for the poor aged.
 She is honored as a saint.

 Early life

 He was born on 29 December 1811 in Aitona, Lerida, the 7th of the nine children of Joseph Palau and Maria Antònia Quer, who were fervent royalists and devoted Catholics.
 They were a humble farming family who would gather together to pray the rosary after their day's labors.
 He was baptized that same day in keeping with local custom.
 He was born into a period of widespread hunger and chaos due to the devastation wrought by the French invasion of Spain, which had reached the region the previous year.

 The entire Palau family was active in the parish life and fervent in the reception of the sacraments.
 The father and all the children were members of the parish choir.
 Francisco initially studied at the town school.

 At the age of 14, Palau decided to become a priest.
 Through the help of his sister Rosa, he pursued higher education for this goal in the City of Lleida.
 He was enrolled in the diocesan seminary of that city in October 1828, where he studied philosophy and theology.
 For four years he was granted a porcionista scholarship, which meant he was given full tuition as well as room and board.

 In the course of his seminary studies, Palau came to know the Discalced Carmelite friars.
 In 1832 he relinquished his scholarship to enter that Order.